December 7, 2024

 Orthogonal Rule

 The layout of the R3 axes is defined as part of the Wave Number axioms.
 The Axioms of Rotation provide the Orthogonal rule which states that multiplication by a unitary is the equivalent of rotation around the unitary’s axis by 90o.
-This allows for the derivation of the R3 unitary multiplication table from rotations on the sphere, which is illustrated below.
+This allows for the derivation of the R3 unitary multiplication table, shown below, from rotations on the sphere.
 Check this out using the Wave Number Rotation Ball.

 R3 Multiplication Table